Toyota Vios: Singapore

-In Malaysia, the specs and engines are generally similar as Singapore, the only difference is that in Malaysia, it is sold in E and G trim levels and comes with 15-inch alloy wheels and mudguards, while Singapore versions do not.
+Released in 2005, the facelift model was offered in E and S trim levels.
+All models came with all-around disc brakes, ABS with EBD, and dual SRS Airbags.

 Taiwan

-In Taiwan, the Vios comes with a 1.5 L 1NZ-FE engine in J and E trim levels.
+In Taiwan, the Vios came with a 1.5 L 1NZ-FE engine in J and E trim levels.
 The first-generation Vios was sold and produced until the first quarter 2014.

 Vios Turbo

 A Turbo variant of the first-generation Vios was made available only in Thailand, which only 600 cars were produced.
 A turbocharged 1.5 L engine with an air-to-air intercooler produces 143 PS with light boost at 6,400 rpm with 196 Nm of torque.
 It can accelerate from 0–100 km/h in 8.1 seconds.
 About 600 units were produced.
-Standard on the Vios Turbo are a functional scoop on its hood, wrap-around body kits, stiffer springs, firmer shock-absorbers and 16-inch alloy wheels.
+Standard on the Vios Turbo are a functional scoop on its bonnet, wrap-around body kits, stiffer springs, firmer shock-absorbers and 16-inch alloy wheels.
 Colours available were red, black and silver.
 The transmission ratio and differential ratios were based on that of a MR-S.

+Powertrain

 Second generation (XP90; 2007)

-The second-generation Vios is a renamed Japanese market Belta sedan with varying trim levels and equipment sold in Southeast Asian countries between April 2007 and March 2013.
-It was also sold as the Yaris sedan in North America and Australia.
+The second-generation Vios is a renamed Japanese market Belta sedan with varying trim levels and equipment sold in Southeast Asian countries and China between April 2007 and March 2013.
+It was also sold as the Yaris sedan in North and Latin America, and Australia.
 The model received a facelift in mid-2010 and the second time in 2012.